 Myth #5: All kids with dyscalculia have the same difficulties with math.

-Most kids with dyscalculia do have one thing in common, though: trouble remembering basic math facts and doing math problems.
+But most kids with dyscalculia do have one thing in common: trouble remembering basic math facts and doing math problems.

 Myth #6: Dyscalculia is another name for math anxiety.